wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 	* *some way for visitors to browse or search* through categories.
 * When a user views a **category page**, your client would like Rango to display:
 	* the *category name, the number of visits, the number of likes*, along with the list of associated pages in that category (showing the page's title, and linking to its URL); and
-	* *some search functionality (via Bing's Search API)* to find other pages that can be linked to this category.
+	* *some search functionality (via the search API)* to find other pages that can be linked to this category.
 * For a particular category, the client would like: the *name of the category to be recorded*; the *number of times each category page has been visited*; and how many users have *clicked a "like" button* (i.e. the page gets rango'ed, and voted up the social hierarchy).
 * *Each category should be accessible via a readable URL* - for example, `/rango/books-about-django/`.
 * Only *registered users will be able to search and add pages to categories*.
 Visitors to the site should therefore be able to register for an account.